Feeling like your batteries are constantly in need of a recharge?

 Just be careful in case you have an allergy to any essential oils.

-Some of the essential oils we recommend to calm you down and improve your mood are lavender, rose, jasmine, sage, ylang ylang and bergamot.
+Some of the essential oils we recommend to calm common adrenal fatigue symptoms are lavender, rose, jasmine, sage, ylang ylang and bergamot.

 Adrenal fatigue is not a final sentence.
 Many of us experience it due to the busy and stressful lifestyles we lead.